 "Are we shipping fast enough?"

 This question haunts every engineering leader, from early-stage startups to enterprise organizations.
-Speed is a competitive advantage, and metrics like Cycle Time and Lead Time define how fast your engineering team delivers value.
+Speed is a competitive advantage, and metrics like Cycle Time and Lead Time which are a part of DORA metrics define how fast your engineering team delivers value.
 But here’s the kicker—many teams misinterpret these metrics, leading to inefficiencies, misaligned goals, and frustration across the organization.

 If you've ever felt like your team is delivering features too slowly, yet developers are always busy, you're not alone.
 In this article, we’ll break down Cycle Time and Lead Time, why they matter, and how to optimize them to balance speed, efficiency, and quality in software development.